This file part of www.watertownhistory.org website

 04 02 Turner opera house dramatic show, given under the auspices of the Clover Club WG

-04 02 Edward Racek purchased church building and removed it to his lots in Second St, where he will have it fitted up as a double flat residence building WG
+Edward Racek purchased the Congregational church building last week, and has removed it to his lots in Second Street, where he will have it fitted up as a double flat residence building.
+WG

 06 11 Rev. Henry Rehm’s song set to music WG